-The 360-degree views are spectacular, with 40-50 miles of visibility, and you can see four states: Illinois, Indiana, Wisconsin and Michigan.
+The 360-degree views from the SkyDeck Chicago are spectacular.
+With 40-50 miles of visibility, and you can see four states: Illinois, Indiana, Wisconsin and Michigan.
 Look Ma, we’re learning geography!

-For those not afraid of heights, step out onto the Ledge, a glass box extending 4.3 feet out over Chicago streets way way down below.
+For those not afraid of heights, step out onto the Ledge.
+This glass box extends 4.3 feet out over Chicago streets way, way down below.
 It is perfectly safe, and many teens will love getting selfies lying on the glass floor or posing over nothingness.